tong0x/creator-tech/doc/CreatorTech.md

 ## Read-Only Functions

+- `getBotTotalSupply(bytes32 _botId)`: Returns the total supply of keys for a given bot ID.

+- `getBotUnclaimedFees(bytes32 _botId)`: Returns the unclaimed fees for a given bot ID.

+- `getBotFirstBuy(bytes32 _botId)`: Returns a boolean indicating whether the first buy has occurred for the given bot ID.

 - `getBotCreatorAddr(bytes32 _botId)`: Returns the creator's address associated with the given bot ID.

 - `getBotBalanceOf(bytes32 _botId, address _account)`: Returns the balance of keys for a given bot ID and account.

 ## State-Changing Functions (Transactions)